 I am a Prestigious Diversity Ph.D.
-Fellow in the Ocean Ecology Lab at Oregon State University.
+Fellow in the Ocean Ecology Lab at the Oregon State University Marine Mammal Institute.
 My dissertation will focus on predator-prey dynamics in large whales.
 I am also an NSF GRFP Fellow and ARCS Scholar.
 Broadly, my research interests include wildlife ecology, bioenergetics, the effects of disturbance, habitat use, and more.
 I am concurrently finishing my master’s degree in the Vertebrate Ecology Lab at Moss Landing Marine Laboratories.
 My master’s thesis focuses on the foraging ecology of late chick-rearing emperor penguins (Aptenodytes forsteri) in the Ross Sea.
 Prior to this, I attended the University of Idaho (UI) where I double majored in Environmental Science and Wildlife Resources.
 At the UI, I founded the Idaho Chapter of the Women in Science Society, participated in the NSF IRES program, and worked as a Student Ambassador for the College of Natural Resources.
 Post-graduation, I spent a year in Denmark and Greenland as a Fulbright student, studying marine wildlife and polar ecosystems.
-I also spent time working with the British Antarctic Survey, LeopardSeals.org, and Oceanomare Delphis Onlus.
+I also spent time working with the British Antarctic Survey and Oceanomare Delphis Onlus.

-Ph.D. in Wildlife Science, beginning in September 2024
+Ph.D. in Wildlife Science, September 2024 - current

 Oregon State University

-M.Sc. in Marine Science, expected December 2024
+M.Sc. in Marine Science, August 2021 - current

 Moss Landing Marine Laboratories